 It is worth briefly cataloguing just how badly EU policy has failed on its own objectives.
 Back in 2010 EU leaders were loudly trumpeting the need for a bailout to avoid 'contagion' of the debt crisis.
-This was loudly and repeatedly stated until Greece, then Ireland, then Portugal had all fallen like heavily indebted dominoes and Italy and Spain were both staring into the brink.
+This was loudly and repeatedly stated until Greece, then Ireland, then Portugal had all fallen like heavily indebted dominoes and Italy and Spain were staring into the brink.
 It was an odd policy even from the start.
 If you are really trying to avoid 'contagion' you generally separate yourself from the contaminated object or person: the analogy here would presumably be ejecting Greece from the eurozone.
-Instead the bailout policy resembled hugging Greece close and giving it (the financial equivalent of) a direct person-to-person blood transfusion.
-Unsurprisingly, the infection spread.
+Instead the bailout policy resembled hugging Greece close and giving it a direct person-to-person blood transfusion.
+Unsurprisingly, when you plug the financial systems of various countries into each other through massive country-to-country loans, the bad blood spreads.

 Then the shout was that it was vital for Greece to avoid any default at all.
 Then in summer Greek 2012 default occurred.
 We were told that the ECB couldn't possibly buy government bonds from distressed countries, or engage in general QE, right up until the moment both of those things occurred.
 We were told capital controls were unthinkable, but now, you guessed, they have been happened in both Greece and Cyprus.
 The list goes on.
 Perhaps the biggest and saddest lie of all was the idea that the Euro was the great triumph of European solidarity.
 But in the very first major Euro crisis the rich countries have adopted a policy of taking the poor countries by the throat and squeezing the life out of them.
 Where has European solidarity been for the last 5 years, as Greek and Spanish unemployment topped 25% and youth unemployment went over 50%?